tslocum/sriracha/MANUAL.md

 `admin` as the username and the password.
 Once you have logged in, visit the accounts page and change your username and password.

+### Custom templates

+Sriracha supports overriding official templates with custom templates.
+This section is a short guide on how to use custom templates.

+Sriracha template files have the extension `.gohtml` and are written in the [Go HTML template](https://pkg.go.dev/html/template) language.
+All official templates are included within Sriracha release archives inside the template directory.

+To override a template, create a directory where the custom template files will be stored.
+Custom template files should be stored somewhere outside of the root directory.
+Set the `template` option in `config.yml` to the newly created directory path.

+Create a custom template file in the new directory with the same name as the official template you wish to override.
+Copy the official template file contents into the new custom template file, then apply any desired changes.

+To apply custom template changes when Sriracha is running normally, restart Sriracha.
+When Sriracha is running in development mode, template changes are applied automatically whenever template files are modified.
+Pass the flag `--dev` when starting Sriracha to run in development mode.

+Support is not available for Sriracha installations using custom templates.

+Support is not available for creating or modifying custom template files.

 ### Example configuration (config.yml)

 ```yaml